AvalonAce/Myra/.swm/question-parse.fv0oiplh.sw.md

 ---
 ## Introduction

 This doc gives a high level overview of <SwmPath>[interpretation/assistant/Question_Parse.py](/interpretation/assistant/Question_Parse.py)</SwmPath>.
-It is a helper file that is functions as a helper file to determine questions in a query.
+It is a functional file that is functions as a helper file to determine questions in a query.

 ## Main features